mearns/isomorphic-page-renderer/README.md

 ```

 This module would typically be your entry point for the [webpack](https://webpack.github.io/)
-bundle you server and load on the page.
+bundle you serve and load on the page.
+Note that the `IsomorphicPageRenderer` instance has
+no knowledge of this script, so it is up to your `render` function to make sure the script
+is loaded on the page.

 The `clientMain` method on the page deserializes the state from the page and render's
 the page's component tree to the target element in the DOM, to replace what was initially